trekhleb/promote-your-next-startup/README.md

 **Niche Platforms**

-These blogs depends are not that universal but more niche one where you may find your target audience.
+Here are some niche blogs which you may use to find your target audience.

 | Link | About |
 | ---- | ----- |